 Since potential performance optimizations are so intricately linked to the graph and the desired interactions, there’s no single best configuration for all cases.
-The Large Graphs Sample Application allows you to explore different approaches to tweaking performance interactively.
+The Rendering Optimizations Sample Application allows you to explore different approaches to tweaking performance interactively.
 This example is part of yFiles on all platforms except yFiles.NET.

 The example provides sample diagrams with up to 15000 elements with and without labels.

 The most common settings which have an impact on performance can be turned on or off easily.
 Some settings are marked as not recommended because of (possible) slow performance for the typical gestures or (potential) memory shortages.
 However, users can try each configuration despite the warnings.

 A Benchmarking section provides a means to compare the performance of different graph sizes and settings directly.
 An FPS meter measures the redraw frequency of the displayed diagram.
 An Animation and Selection subsection can be used to compare the performance during typical user interactions.
 The animations simulate specific interactions that can be problematic, depending on the settings.